godwokenrises/godwoken-doc/docs/intro.md

 </li>

 <li><p>Set up an Ethereum wallet.</p><p>In this example, a MetaMask (an Ethereum Wallet) wallet is set up for the deployment.
-Add the MetaMask extension in the browser (Firefox, Google Chrome, Brave or Microsoft Edge.) and create an account for the wallet.</p><p>If there is a MetaMask wallet ready to be used, skip this step and go to the next step directly.</p></li>
+Add the MetaMask extension in the browser (Firefox, Google Chrome, Brave or Microsoft Edge) and create an account for the wallet.</p><p>If there is a MetaMask wallet ready to be used, skip to the next step directly.</p></li>

 <li><p>After the Godwoken network has been successfully launched, visit the website <a>http://localhost:6100</a> and connect the MetaMask wallet by clicking the <b>Connect Wallet</b> button.</p>